How to Value Your Arrived Investment

 Beginning six months after escrow closing, we use third-party estimates to update the values for each property.
 Single family residential Share Price values are updated beginning at 6+ months.
 Vacation rental properties are updated beginning at 12+ months after initial property funding.
 All properties are updated each subsequent quarter.

-It is important to note of course that tracking share prices is only part of the way you can build wealth with Arrived.
+More details specific to vacation rental share price calculations will be added after the first quarterly update and may differ from single family residential calculations.
+Tracking share prices is only part of how you can build wealth with Arrived.
 The rental income paid out quarterly is separate from this topic and not included in share prices.

-Visit your Portfolio Page today to track that long term property value appreciation along with the cash dividends portion of your overall returns.
+Visit your Portfolio Page today to track the long-term property value appreciation and the cash dividends portion of your overall returns.

-Keep in mind that Share Prices are intended to reflect the current value of the property.
-While real estate prices have tended to appreciate consistently over the long term, they may fluctuate more in the short term depending on the local housing markets.
-Read on to see how Share Prices are calculated and our initial findings from the first set of new values.
+Remember that share prices are intended to reflect the property's current value.
+While real estate prices typically appreciate consistently over the long term, they may fluctuate more in the short term depending on the local housing markets.

-Our Investments team uses 3rd party property value estimates to approximate the property’s current value.
-These professional data sources estimate the home’s value, and then our investments team does a manual review to ensure there are no extreme outliers in the data.
+Our Investments team uses third-party property value estimates to approximate the property’s current value as well as a manual review to ensure there are no extreme outliers in the data.

 That new property value is added to the balance sheet for the LLC.
-The biggest asset the LLC owns is the property, but there are other valuable assets like the cash reserve.
+The LLC's biggest asset is the property, but there are other valuable assets like the cash reserve.
 We also factor in the liabilities, such as the loan balance and accrued property taxes.
 The result estimates the total equity investors own in the LLC.

 We also make some adjustments for the upfront fees involved in the investment.
-This includes the Closing, Offering, and Holding costs, plus the Arrived sourcing fee that are meant to be for an investment period of at least 5 years.
+This includes the closing, offering, holding costs, and Arrived sourcing fee.
+Arrived investments are designed for an investment period of at least 5 years.
 Accordingly, we pro-rate these costs so that the share price reflects only the prorated fees up through that point in time.